Neck Pain And Headaches

 How can neck pain and headaches be treated?

 Once we’ve pinpointed the main cause of your neck pain and stiffness, as well as headaches that we’ve determined stem from upper vertebrae issues, we’ll develop a treatment plan with you.
 In your sessions, you’ll be taken through moves that build strength and flexibility.
-Our team will also help you learn how to better position yourself during your daily life to avoid relapses, including ergonomic and posture tips.
+Our team of physical therapists will also help you learn how to better position yourself during your daily life to avoid relapses, including ergonomic and posture tips.

-Call us today at Watertown, NY Center so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.
+Request Free Consult at Watertown, NY Center so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.